brezanac/docker-amp-template/README.md

 A simple Docker template to easily set up web projects that rely on the Apache/MariaDB/PHP stack, with a fully integrated and optional [Traefik](https://traefik.io/) reverse proxy.

-## Major changes in version 3.3.0

-### Backup

-Version 3.3.0 brings support for adding backups of the defined services.
-This version specifically adds support for backing up the database from the `mariadb` service.

-## Major changes in version 3.2.0

-Due to potential issues regarding permissions and ownership of files created through bind mounted volumes, MariaDB is now using a Docker managed volume.

-## Major changes in version 3.0.0

-### MariaDB

-Support for MySQL containers has been dropped in favor of MariaDB.

-### PUID / PGID

-Apache and PHP-FPM containers now have support for running their containers under specific user and group id to avoid permission and ownership issues.

-## Major changes in version 2.4.0.

-### Xdebug 3.0

-Due to upgrade to Xdebug 3.0 (3.0.1) some configuration options for Xdebug have been renamed or even removed.

-This should have no impact on new projects, however existing projects might want to consult the [official upgrade guide](https://xdebug.org/docs/upgrade_guide) for details on how to upgrade their projects.

-## Major changes in version 2.3.

-### New base image

-Due to constant issues with the upstream Docker image the brezanac/apt-image was replaced by the [official Ubuntu 18.04 image](https://hub.docker.com/_/ubuntu).

-As a result containers running the `apache` and `php-fpm` services will require more resources, however future updates of the template will not depend upon external projects which might end up being abandoned or in need of constant maintenance.

-**NOTE:** the default port for Xdebug 3 has changed from port `9000` to port `9003`.

-### Integrated Traefik 2.0

-[Traefik 2.0](https://containo.us/traefik/) is now fully integrated into the template and can be optionally run, if required.

-For more details please see the instructions [here](#integrating-traefik-reverse-proxy).

-### New folder structure

-In order to integrate the template more easily into existing projects the folder structure has been modified, allowing the template to be cloned and used from a completely independent location or as part of a git submodule.

-### Removed public folder

-**NOTE**: the document root (`./public`) is no longer part of the template itself and is by default considered to be located one level above the template folder (`../public`).
-If your public folder is located somewhere else please adjust the value in `.docker/apache/vhost.conf`.

 ## Usage

 ### Preparation steps